wp-plugins/bangla-date-display/readme.txt

 == Description ==
 "Bangla Date Display" is a simple and easy to use wordpress plugin.
 Using this very simple plugin on your wordpress blog/site you can show current time, name of the day, name of the current season of Bangladesh, bangla, english (gregorian) & hijri date, different types of monthly bangla calendar etc in Bangla language!
+Options available for displaying post/page's default (english) time, date & comment count, archive calendar etc in bangla language!

 = Usage =

 Install and activate the plugin.
-Then go to your "Dashboard > Settings > Bangla Date Display" for detail usage instructions.
+Then go to your "Bangla Date Display > Usage" for detail usage instructions.

 = Features: =